How to Find Hip-Hop Icon Alexander Hamilton in Greater Williamsburg

 The Founding Father achieved military glory here.
 Walk in his footsteps for a taste of the exciting drama.

-More than 200 years after his death, Hamilton has joined the pantheon of rock star Founding Founders thanks to an unlikely Broadway hip-hop hit.
+More than 200 years after his death, Alexander Hamilton has joined the pantheon of rock-star Founding Founders thanks to an unlikely Broadway hip-hop hit, the musical Hamilton.

 Hamilton and his buddy, the Marquis de Lafayette, had some of the most dramatic moments of their history-making lives in the Greater Williamsburg area.
 Today, you can visit the places where it all happened more than two centuries ago, well before the nation’s first Treasury Secretary became the pop star he is today.

 Such as Yorktown, for example.
 As the site of the last major battle of the American Revolution, it earns a spotlight in the play’s song and dance number "Yorktown (The World Turned Upside Down).”
 The title refers to the ballad played by the British as they marched away following the surrender of Lord Lt.
 Gen. Charles Cornwallis on Oct.
 17, 1781.

 We negotiate the terms of surrender

 We escort their men out of Yorktown

 Tens of thousands of people flood the streets

 At Yorktown, Hamilton commanded a battalion of 400 men that on Oct.
 14 stormed British Redoubt No. 10, one of two stubborn enemy outposts.
 The other was Redoubt No. 9, attacked by French troops under the command of Lafayette.
 Accounts from the time say Hamilton's men took the redoubt in just 10 minutes, with nine killed and 31 wounded.
 The French soon seized their position as well.
 The clashes were turning points in the Battle of Yorktown.
 With the capture of the positions, Gen. George Washington was able to move his artillery into more effective positions, shelling Yorktown, pinning down Cornwallis, and leading to his capitulation.